Pixel

 Key Takeaways

-1. A lemon vehicle is one with serious, unfixable problems that show up early in its life.
-It has had repeated repairs and safety issues.
+1. A lemon car is a vehicle with serious, unfixable problems that show up early in its life and continue despite multiple repair attempts.

 A lemon car is one with significant issues that won’t resolve, regardless of how many times it is repaired.
 These issues aren’t just simple ones, such as a malfunctioning air conditioner or a creaking door.
 They are serious defects that can affect your safety, the drivability of the car, and its resale value.